jina-ai/finetuner/docs/1_how_it_works/1_2_difference.md

 ## Dedicated to optimizing your search task

-Finetuner helps you boost your search system performance on different modalities of data:
+Finetuner helps you boost your search system performance on different uses cases:

 + text-to-text search (or dense vector search)
 + image-to-image search (or content-based image search)